Commacad AI Responsible Academic Use Policy

-For each tool: what it does, its UGC compliance category, and what you must still do yourself.
+For each tool: what it does, and what you as the researcher must still do yourself.

 QuantiPreter™